chintanparikh/chintanparikh.github.io/source/_posts/2013-06-05-getting-that-startup-internship.markdown

 comments: true
 categories:
 ---
+**tl;dr - Code, a lot.
+Send cold emails to founders.
+Do your research on companies.
+Network.
+Practice interviews.
+Don't give up**

 So I've officially started my summer internship at [Aidin](http://www.myaidin.com/) (they kick ass), and a bunch of people have been asking me for tips on getting an internship at a startup as a freshman.